-We note that μ^{RW} is an iBF.
+We note that μ^{RW} is an iBF if locals are favored.
 To see this, first note that μ^{RW} is individually rational (Condition (2)).
 Second, it is balanced because no student is matched to a school outside of her region (Condition (1)), and thus both the inflow and outflow for any given region is equal to zero.
-Third, μ^{RW} is fair by Condition (4) and the assumption in this section that schools rank students from the same region higher than those from other regions (so a student living in r cannot have justified envy to another student living in r' if the latter student is matched to a school in r').18
+Third, μ^{RW} is fair by Condition (4) and the assumption that locals are favored (so a student living in r cannot have justified envy to another student living in r' if the latter student is matched to a school in r').21